Beating Cancer via Early Detection: ASX Stock Targeting Multiple Billion Dollar Markets

 That’s a compound annual growth rate of 7.6%, that BD1 is looking to capitalise on.

-Lung cancer is the largest segment, with a 26% share of the cancer diagnostics market, followed by breast, colorectal and other cancers.
+Lung cancer is the largest segment, with a 26% share of the cancer diagnostics market, followed by breast and colorectal cancers.
 Ovarian cancer diagnostics makes up around 7.2% of the US$101 billion market.

 Detection of highly sensitive and specific tumour markers help improve diagnosis, monitoring and prognosis of cancer.
 And if BD1 can provide an early stage cancer diagnostic tool, it would likely have widespread clinical adoption and patient acceptance around the world.